-If the -W option is specified, the command will return without waiting for the instance to start.
-Therefore, it may be unclear as to whether the instance startup was successful or failed.
+If the -W option is specified, the command will return without waiting for the instance to finish starting.
+Therefore, you need to check the server log to see if the instance has started successfully.

 Stopping an instance

 Use the pg_ctl command to stop an instance.